guildai/guildai/guild/tests/uat/staged-dependency-error.md

 Start the staged run:

-    >>> run("guild run --start `guild select` -y") Resolving upstream
+    >>> run("guild run --start `guild select` -y") Resolving operation:upstream
-    guild: run failed because a dependency was not met: could not resolve 'operation:upstream' in upstream resource: no suitable run for upstream
+    guild: run failed because a dependency was not met: could not resolve 'operation:upstream' in operation:upstream resource: no suitable run for upstream
     <exit 1>

 The runs: